jonathanmei/jonathanmei.github.io/_pages/about.md

   <div id="age5" style="position:absolute;display:none">
     <p>
-      I make and study artificial intelligence on a new type of supercomputer that uses lasers to communicate way faster than electricity.
+      I program computers that use fancy physics to make robots.
       I also used to work on <a href="https://scholar.google.com/citations?user=bm4orewAAAAJ">other things</a> like:
       <ul>
+       <li> studying artificial intelligence on a new type of <a href="http://luminous.com">supercomputer</a> that uses lasers to communicate way faster than electricity</li>
        <li> creating beautiful 3D videos and pictures by describing how cameras capture light, a sprinkle of black magic, and instagram filters</li>
        <li> <a href="https://ieeexplore.ieee.org/abstract/document/7763882">crazy connected computer models</a> that can be <a href="https://ieeexplore.ieee.org/abstract/document/8320856">easily explained</a> to people</li>
        <li> 3D video game controllers for virtual reality that were cheap but good</li>